Texas Layoffs — March 2008

 | Sun Microsystems | Austin | 2 |

-The biggest impact was at Saint-Gobain Vetrotex America at its Wichita Falls facility, reporting 720 affected workers.
+The most significant filing came from Saint-Gobain Vetrotex America at its Wichita Falls facility, reporting 720 affected workers.
 Mount Vernon Mills - Brentex Division followed with 140 workers.

 Trend & Outlook